Distinguished categories and the Zilber-Pink conjecture: Reduction of Zilber's formulation to Pink's formulation

 \begin{conj} Let $K$ be an algebraically closed field and let $\mathfrak{C}$ be a distinguished category over $K$.
 For every distinguished variety $X$ and all non-negative integers $m$ and $d$, $\ZP(X,m,d)$ holds. \end{conj}

-This is Zilber's version of the conjecture (see \cite{Zilber}), in the formulation by Habegger and Pila in \cite{HP} (see also there for a form of the conjecture that is closer to Zilber's original conjecture; their proof of the equivalence of the two versions works in any distinguished category).
-The following is a version that corresponds to Pink's Conjecture 1.2 in \cite{PinkUnpubl}.
+We next present a version that corresponds to Pink's Conjecture 1.2 in \cite{PinkUnpubl}.
 To formulate it, we introduce the following notation: If $X$ is a distinguished variety and $k \in \{0,\hdots,\dim X\}$, then $X^{[k]}$ denotes the union of all special subvarieties of $X$ of codimension at least $k$.

 \begin{conj} Let $K$ be an algebraically closed field, let $\mathfrak{C}$ be a distinguished category over $K$, and let $m$ and $d$ be non-negative integers.
 Let $X$ be a distinguished variety and $V \subset X$ a subvariety of dimension at most $m$.
 Then $V \cap X^{[\dim X - \min\{\delta(V)-1,d\}]}$ is not Zariski dense in $V$. \end{conj}